Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 Knowing the resort’s motives makes the challenge easier to comprehend:

-- Your annual fees support the operations of the resort.
+- Maintenance fees are guaranteed revenue: Your annual fees support the operations of the resort.

 How Resort Victory Aids Timeshare Owners in Cancelling Their Purchases?

-The majority of cancellations after that rescission period involve industry skill and strategy that the average owner simply lacks.
+The majority of timeshare cancellations after that rescission period involve industry skill and strategy that the average owner simply lacks.
 Resort Victory assists by:

-- Reviewing your contract in detail
+- Reviewing your contract in detail for legal loopholes.

-- Identifying misrepresentations
+- Identifying misrepresentations used during the sales pitch.

-- Creating a strategic exit plan
+- Creating a strategic exit plan and negotiating release terms.

-- Liaising with the resort on your behalf
+- Liaising with the resort on your behalf and protecting you from scams.

 For a lot of owners, DIY cancellation efforts go nowhere.
 When you have a team working for you, your success greatly increases, and the resort stays accountable.